Roger Corman: 1950–1959: Early film career

-The film did well enough to encourage Corman to produce another film, the racing-car thriller The Fast and the Furious (1955), directed by its star, John Ireland, and co-starring Dorothy Malone.
-Decades later, producer Neal H. Moritz and Universal Pictures licensed the title for the 2001 franchise-launching film, The Fast and the Furious.
-Moritz had difficulty choosing between proposed titles Racer X, Redline, Race Wars, and Street Wars, and was inspired by a documentary on American International Pictures that included Corman's film.
-Moritz was able to trade the use of some stock footage to Corman for use of the title.
+The film did well enough to encourage Corman to produce another film, the racing-car thriller The Fast and the Furious (1954), directed by its star, John Ireland, and co-starring Dorothy Malone.
+(Decades later, the title would be licensed from Corman for a blockbuster film of the same name.)
 Corman sold the movie to a new independent company, the American Releasing Company (ARC), run by James H. Nicholson and Samuel Z. Arkoff.
-Although Corman had a number of offers for the film from Republic and Columbia, he elected to go with ARC because they undertook to advance money to enable him to make two more movies.
+Although Corman had a number of offers for the film from Republic and Columbia, he elected to go with ARC, because they undertook to advance money to enable him to make two more movies.

-Director

 Corman's second film for ARC was one he decided to direct, Five Guns West (1955), a Western, made in color for around $60,000, with Malone and John Lund.
 The script was written by Robert Wright Campbell, who worked with Corman on several more occasions.
 Corman announced he would make four more projects for ARC: High Steel, Cobra, Fortress Beneath the Sea, and an untitled film from Campbell.
 Instead, Corman did some uncredited directing on The Beast with a Million Eyes (1955), then made another Western, Apache Woman (1955), starring Lloyd Bridges, written by Lou Rusoff.
 Rusoff and Corman reunited on Day the World Ended (1955), a postapocalyptic science-fiction film, which was popular.

 Corman was to make The Devil on Horseback by Charles B. Griffith about the Brownsville Raid, but it was too expensive.
 The Woolner Brothers, Louisiana drive-in owners, financed Corman's Swamp Women (1956), a girls-on-the-lam saga.
 He returned to ARC for two Westerns, The Oklahoma Woman (1956) and Gunslinger (1956) (with Ireland); Gunslinger was co-written by Griffith, who became a crucial collaborator with Corman over the next five years.
 He bought a script from Curtis Harrington, The Girl from Beneath the Sea.
 Harrington made it for Corman years later as Night Tide (1961).

 Beverly Garland, one of Corman's early regular stock players, recalled working with him:

 Roger made us work hard and long, I remember that!
 He was always fascinating to me, a fascinating man – and a good businessman!
 He had such incredible energy, it was tremendous – he was a dynamo to be around.
 I always knew he was going to be a huge success because there was no stopping him.
 He just made up his mind that he was going to be a success and that was it.